Costs & Financial Aid

 Costs

-Students in the Master of Science in Computational Linguistics program can apply for various forms of financial aid to help cover their educational costs, including federal financial aid, scholarships and loans.
-For more information, visit the fee-based programs page of the Office of Student Financial Aid website.
-Fee-based students are not eligible for tuition exemptions or University grants.
+Students in fee-based programs can apply for various forms of financial aid to help cover their educational costs, including federal financial aid, scholarships and loans.
+For more information, visit the fee-based programs page of the UW Student Financial Aid website.
+Fee-based students are not eligible for tuition exemptions or university grants.

 Program Scholarships